Death Valley National Park, California, USA travel guide

 Why Visit

-Starting your journey at Furnace Creek puts you right in the heart of Death Valley, offering immediate access to many iconic sights.
-It's the perfect base to acclimate to the unique desert environment.
+Starting your journey at Furnace Creek puts you right in the heart of the park, minimizing travel time to key attractions.
+It's the perfect base to acclimate to the unique environment.

 Insider Tip

 2:00 PM·Drive to Badwater Basin, the lowest point in North America at 282 feet below sea level.
-Walk out onto the vast, crystalline salt flats.
+Walk out onto the vast salt flats.

 Why Visit